Xion/pyqcy/README.md

 ## How far does it go?

-Although quite functional (pun likely intended), this project is in experimental phase.
+Although quite functional (pun likely intended), the project is in experimental phase.
 The aim is to make very similar to Haskell's _QuickCheck_, in extent permitted by the dynamic nature of Python.